leo47007/TPU-Tensor-Processing-Unit/README.md

 ## P&R:
-Here shows the 8*8 systolic simulation.
 We initially face the problem that post-layout gate-level simulation has timing violation.
 Even if we use loose timing constrain in test top and design constrain file, we still face the same problem.
 Thus, we try to re-synthesize and enlarge our cycle time to cycle time 20.
 The result shows that no more timing violation exists, and all the test-bench data passed, meaning that our functionality of layout works fine.